aonsager/aonsager.github.io/about.md

 - [Umami](https://umami.is) for privacy-friendly analytics
 - [GoToSocial](https://gotosocial.org) instance ([↗](https://social.alexonsager.com/@alex)) for participating in the Fediverse

+The font used in the logo is [Ostrich Sans Rounded](https://www.theleagueofmoveabletype.com/ostrich-sans?style=black).

 <div class="post-comments">
     <div class="wrapper">
       {% include comments.html %}